0-FoxHunt-0/DMS/README.md

 - `--delay-seconds`: delay between messages (default: 1.0)
 - `--max-file-mb`: size cap per file for sending (default: 10.0)
 - `--skip-oversize/--no-skip-oversize`: skip files over cap (default: skip)
+- `--split-by-subfolders`: when posting to Forum/Media without a thread id, split uploads into one thread for root files (if any) and one per top-level subfolder; each group checks for an existing thread by name before prompting/creating

 #### Environment variables and .env